-Health insurance plans prove to be a blessing in times of medical emergencies when expensive treatments and hospitalisation might blow a hole in your finances.
-Health plans cover your hospitalisation expenses as well as the costs of treatments sparing you the financial burden.
+Health insurance plans prove to be a blessing in times of medical emergencies when expensive treatments and hospitalization might blow a hole in your finances.
+Health plans cover your hospitalization expenses as well as the costs of treatments sparing you the financial burden.

 The Insurance Regulatory and Development Authority of India (IRDAI) constantly makes changes in the rules and regulations governing health insurance plans to make the plans more customer-friendly.
 Recently, IRDAI has made new guidelines for the concept of ‘proportionate deduction’ which is applicable under plans with room rent sub-limits.
 Before having a look into the recent changes made by the regulator, let’s understand the concept of proportionate deduction and how it works.

 Under many health insurance plans, especially when the sum insured is up to INR 5 lakhs, there are sub-limits on room rent covered under the policy.
 This sub-limit is expressed as a percentage of the sum insured and ranges between 1% and 2% of the sum insured.
 For example, if the sum insured is INR 5 lakhs and room rent sub-limit is 1% of the sum insured, the applicable limit would be INR 5000/day.

 Proportionate deduction – the concept